Child health insurance

 What kind of child health insurance policies are there?

-There are various kinds of child health insurance - it’s quite a complex area.
+There are various kinds of child health insurance – it’s quite a complex area.
 Child health insurance is generally available for children aged up to 18 or potentially 21 if in full-time education.
 When you compare with us, you’ll talk with a specialist who can help you understand what’s on offer.
 Here are a few of the options you might have:

 - Inpatient-only plans.
-These only cover your child for treatment within a hospital.
+These only cover your child for treatment in a hospital.

 - Plans that include outpatient treatment.
 These more comprehensive plans will also cover private care for your child as an outpatient.